TheSociologist/cs326-final-kiskafanclub/docs/final.md

 - content text
 - likes int /* number of likes this post has */

+Posts are many-to-one with colleges.
+They are one-to-many with users who create them.

 comments
 - id serial primary key
 - post_id int  /* post this comment belongs to  */